Antony-makemybot/Aadhi_Project/README.md

 - **Line Following**: The robot follows a predefined line using IR sensors.
 - **Bluetooth Control**: Commands can be sent via a mobile app to control the robot's movements.
-- **Servo Motor Activation**: When the robot reaches the end of the line, a servo motor moves to a specified angle and waits before returning to the starting position.
+- **Servo Motor Activation**: When the robot reaches the end of the line, a servo motor moves to 90 degrees and waits before returning to 0 degrees.
 - **LED Indicator**: An LED blinks to indicate the robot's operational status.

 ## Hardware Requirements